Jewell Historical Society

 Another problem that every town has to deal with is that of good roads leading into the city and good streets within the corporation.
 The counties under our system of using auto license money in finance the roads are fast building good roads into towns, and Jewell we see is no exception in this instance.
 In town the traffic demands streets that are hard enough to hold up the present auto and truck traffic, and streets that will be free from mud during rainy season.
 Present day traffic demands all the year service.
 Paving puts a burden in overhead in the business district that makes it hard to compete with neighboring trading posts, and raises rents and curtails income in residence properties, in such a way that it is hard for the small town to finance.
 Jewell has apparently solved the problem with its oiled streets.
 It must be practical and of low upkeep cost as the people who use it and the people to pay for it are both satisfied.

 Of couse, we couldn't help but notice that Jewell was a school town.
-With what looks to be a commodious public school building and a fine little college the town attracts the young folks in search of an education from over a wide territory.
+With what looks to be a commodious public school building and a fine little college, the town attracts the young folks in search of an education from over a wide territory.
 We understand the public school is crowded and the college is growing.

 We attended a meeting of the Community Club Monday night.
 The people of a town where they keep up a club do not realize what a good thing that an organization is.
 About twenty members attended Monday night when there should have been sixty.
 Every business man, from peanut vendor to the big interests of the locality should be in the "boosters" club -- and they should work at it.
 However, in spite of the fact that a town without a Community Club is working at a disadvantage, it seems hard work to keep one going in most towns, and Jewell is to be congratulated that this one is up and coming.